buntec/ff4s/docs/examples/reusable-components.md

 case object Inc extends Action
 ```

-The construction of the store is straightforward and omitted for brevity.
+We omit the straightforward definition of the store.

 With concrete state and action types we can instantiate our components and build the view.